natebarksdale/natebarksdale.github.io/src/content/blog/2009-11-20-the-peril-of-sainthood.md

 coordinates: [40.7306, -73.9352]
 ---

-Don't call me a saint.
+> Don't call me a saint.
 I don't want to be dismissed so easily.
---Dorothy Day
+> —Dorothy Day